MicrosoftDocs/Viva/Viva/insights/Tutorials/analyze-business-processes.md

 ### Data set statuses

 Right after you select **Submit**, the data set has a status of "In progress"; after it is processed (which could take from several minutes to a few hours, depending on the size of the data set), its status changes to "Ready" and you can use it in business-process definitions and analyses.
 If data-set creation fails, the data set changes to "Failed" status.
-(If a data set that you've submitted shows "Failed" status, you can request help by [contacting Viva Insights support](../overview/getting-support.md).)
+(If a data set that you've submitted shows "Failed" status, you can request help by [contacting Support](../overview/getting-support.md).)

 You can find a list of existing data sets and their statuses in **Analyze** > **Business process analysis** > **Data sets**: